stopdemir/getirsu-challenge/README.md

 implementation of getirsu challenge

-a gurobi implementation of VRP formulation
+a gurobi implementation of a VRP formulation

 the optimal solution has been achieved for seven orders by using three vehicles which have unlimited capacity.
 Optimal objective value: 3794.0